Are you sure you want to log out?

 One of the methods used to treat cancer is called chemotherapy.
-The chemotherapy process uses strong drugs in order to kill cancer cells.
+Chemotherapy uses strong drugs in order to kill cancer cells.
 Compared to radiotherapy or surgery, which are both local treatments, chemotherapy is a systemic treatment, which means it can treat cancer almost anywhere in the body.

 Strong drugs are needed since cancer cells multiply faster compared to other cells in the body, so the drugs used to kill them off need to be able to keep up with how fast the cancer cells are dividing.

 However, if the cancer has spread to different parts of the body, the chemotherapy process is usually recommended.
-Because it is a systemic treatment, it can target cells throughout the entire body.
+Because it is a systemic kind of treatment, it can target cells throughout the entire body.

 Before undergoing chemotherapy, an oncologist will consider what stage the patient’s cancer is in, as well as what type of cancer it is before recommending chemotherapy.